Abstracts of the PhD

 queueing-theoretic nature, reveals interesting insights into the impact of

+the user behavior on the above stability issues.
 The contributions of this paper are threefold.
 First, we obtain

 new results for the aforementioned model that includes driver impatience.